 Focuses on top-level business themes critical to growth, globalization, and innovation and entrepreneurship.
 A team innovation project requires you to draw on knowledge from all areas of the curriculum and to write a business plan for a new venture (intrapreneurial or entrepreneurial).
 Electives enable you to pursue special areas of interest, expanding your management expertise.

 Company executives, potential investors, and Olin faculty members judge your new-venture idea during the capstone pitch and presentation competition.

 Four-level grading system

-If you’re like most students, you want to know how you’ll be graded in the program.
-To keep the focus on learning rather than GPAs, faculty members use a four-level grading system: high pass, pass, low pass, and no pass.
-Every class grade is a combination of your individual and team performance on tests, presentations, and special projects.
+Here’s how you’re graded in the program: To keep the focus on learning rather than GPAs, Olin faculty members use a four-level system: high pass, pass, low pass, and no pass.
+Most class grades are based on a combination of your individual and team performance on case analyses, tests, presentations, and projects and on your peer evaluations.
 The exact breakdown is up to each professor.
-Some tests are graded numerically.